subashram1716/Module1/README.md

-# PYTHON PROGRAMMMINDG MODULE 1
+# PYTHON PROGRAMING MODULE 1
-# NAME : SUBASHRAM T
+## Name: subashram t
-# REGISTER NUMBER : 25012309
+## Register Number: 25012309
-# DATE:15.11.2025
+## Date: 15.12.2025

-# Ex 01: Conditional Statements in Python: Even or Odd Checker
+# Ex 1:Conditional Statements in Python: Even or Odd Checker

 ## 🎯 Aim
 To write a Python program to check whether the given number is **even** or **odd** using `if...else` statements.